ArnaoutLab/sentropy/README.md

 ```

 ## Computing relative entropies
-In addition to computing entropies, ``sentropy'' also computes the relative entropies between metacommunities, both with and without inter-species similarity.
+In addition to computing entropies, `sentropy` also computes the relative entropies between metacommunities, both with and without inter-species similarity.
 To do so, we use the method `exp_relative_entropy', to obtain the exponentiated (i.e. the effective number version of the) relative entropies.
 As an example usage, we come back to the example of vertebrates versus invertebrates.
 By running:
 ```
 from sentropy import get_exp_relative_entropy get_exp_relative_entropy(counts_2b_1, counts_2b_2, similarity=S_2b, viewpoint=1)